 And of course, I have ton of other books on my Kindle waiting for me.
 After my books being packed for so long though, I’m finding myself reaching for print more, so I’m struggling a tiny bit with e-book reading.
 I’m sure that will fade.

-What are you hoping to read this month?
-Any new releases you’re excited about?
+What else are you excited to read this month?